+Number of Pell and BIA

+students at the college

-Number of Pell and BIA students at the college Percentage of Pell and BIA V Total funds available Number of Pell and BIA students at the college ^ for distribution students statewide
+Number of Pell and BIA students statewide

+Percentage of Pell and BIA students at the college

+Total funds available for distribution

 Each spring, a Pell Grant Verification Form is sent to the Perkins contact at each college (local Financial Aid staff usually assists in collecting this information.)
 The form will contain the number of CTE students receiving Pell Grants.
 Colleges will be responsible for reporting the number of CTE students receiving BIA assistance.
 This information is then used to determine funding levels for the individual colleges/consortium numbers.